Artiick/Forza-Motorsport-Ultimate/README.md

 Hello everyone :), quick reminder.
 PLEASE read the HTML tutorials.
-At the very minimum the Setup Guide and the Tachometer since those are there to ensure correct functionality.
+At the very minimum the ones related to the Tachometer since those are there to ensure correct functionality.

 (HUGH, "Reading" I know right.
 The forbidden technique)